Resources for Researchers

 You will also find help with the collection of standardized data in the right-hand column. (see „Muster zur Einhaltung von Datenschutz bei Online-Umfragen herunterladen“ translated "Download privacy compliance sample for online surveys").

-SPSS and MAXQDA is installed in the computer room.
+In the methods lab at the ZF Campus SPSS and MAXQDA are installed.
 There is access to the R and Python servers.
 For more information on how to use it, please contact the Research Methodology Training Centre.

 The Media Laboratory has iMacs and a presentation screen with AppleTV.